 The Director-General concluded with an appeal to all OPCW Member States in a position to make voluntary contributions to do so.
 He reiterated that “All contributions, regardless of size, are greatly appreciated”.

 The project to build an OPCW Centre for Chemistry and Technology is on-going and seeks to strengthen the OPCW’s Science and Technology capabilities to fully address the real threat of chemical weapons, as well as to support capacity building in OPCW Member States.
-The current facility is no longer fit-for-purpose due to ageing infrastructure, space constraints, larger workloads, and new missions with new areas of work.
+The current facility will soon no longer be fit-for-purpose due to ageing infrastructure, space constraints, larger workloads, and new missions with new areas of work.